-* Hearty meals and hot showers to thousands of individuals at eight locations each week.
+* Hearty meals and hot showers to over 500 individuals at four locations each week.

-* Three Thrift stores that not only help fund the missions activities, but provide an economical alternative for clothing and household items for individuals and families
+* Two Super Thrift stores that not only help fund the missions activities, but provide an economical alternative for clothing and household items for individuals and families

 * An emergency family shelter that provides families up to 90 days of warm and safe overnight shelter, a place to shower, and at least two meals per day.